 Restoration of the Historic 5900 Madison Avenue Building

 In 2016, a former 1920s-era bank building was restored by the Madisonville Community Urban Redevelopment Corporation (MCURC).
 This 2,600 square foot building was converted into retail and apartment spaces featuring two-bedroom apartments.
 Read more about this building.
+The lower space in this building has been converted into Tom Smith Brewery.

 Mad Llama Coffee Shop is located at the corner of Madison and Kenwood Roads and is serving coffee daily.
-A fun fact: one of the co-owners is a decendent of Madisonville founder Joseph Ward.
+A fun fact: one of the co-owners is a descendant of Madisonville founder Joseph Ward.

 One finds many affordable homes constructed from the 1920s and later in Madisonville.
 From Cape Cods, turn-of-the-century Victorians, to cottage-style and brick-wrapped residences, the neighborhood offers a variety of styles and prices.
 See homes for sale in Madisonville.